sebkur/github-cli/README.md

 If you acutally want to manipulate your GitHub profile and repositories, you need to grant certain permissions in your [token settings](https://github.com/settings/tokens).

+## Todo

+* When `clone` fails, delete the directory with the failed checkout if it has been created by us.